-- Employer benefits?
 Working from home and telecommuting increase employee satisfaction, and 95% of employers who allow telecommuting say that this has had a positive impact on their retention rates.
 As well as cutting costs on real estate and fuel (nearly 60% of employers identify cost savings as a significant benefit offered by telecommuting), telecommuting has also been shown to provoke a rise in employee engagement.
 62% of employees continue working from home under conditions which would otherwise cause them to call in sick.

 The technology to which employees have access at home may not be as secure and robust as the technology in the office.
 Team members may need help to communicate efficiently with colleagues who work from home.
 And 1 in 3 managers state that they want to be able to see their employees working.

-- Organisations can easily respond to these challenges by carrying out a risk assessment of the data protection implications of working from home.
-Management can put in place collaborative communication tools like messenger and video conferencing.
+Let's start by carrying out a risk assessment of the implications of working from home.
+Is data protection compromised?
+What additional security measures need to be planned for?
+To help with communication, management can put in place collaborative communication tools like messenger and video conferencing.
 A transparent task management system can be set up in order to increase trust and allow performance based reviews to be carried out.

-- Employee benefits?
 86% of people who telecommute say that they hit maximum productivity when they work from home.
 36% of employees who work the same amount of time at home as in the office say that they get more work done at home.
 And, due to the fact that no time is spent commuting, employees benefit from more leisure time.

-- The challenges for employees?
 Working with colleagues who are not physically present can cause communication problems, especially if multiple team members are each in a different location.
 Employees who work from home tend to feel isolated from their colleagues as well.
 Separating your private and work life can be challenging.
 Also, a legal framework around working from home is often lacking.